Milchreis/PicSort_Old/README.md

 Until now I create the executable jar-file with the build-in eclipse export system.

-## Future ##
+## Future builds ##
-The following list includes the changes in the current code base to the last version.
-In the next release will contains this changes.
+The following list includes the changes in the current code base to the lastest version.
+The next release will contains the following changes.

  - automatic language detection and changing by os defaults.